FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 ---
 layout: blog-post
-title: Breached Password Detection: How to Lock User Accounts with a Webhook
+title: !
+'Breached Password Detection: How to Lock User Accounts with a Webhook'
 description: Webhooks let you take actions based on events in FusionAuth.
 For instance, if you've detected that someone tried logging in with a compromised password, you can immediately lock their account.
 author: Dan Moore
 image: blogs/breached-password-detection/how-to-enable-breached-password-detection-fusionauth.png